User Profiles on at://work

 Your profile does not include or expose:

-• Your email address (unless you explicitly write it in your description)
+• Your email address (unless you explicitly write it in your description or resume)

 • Authentication credentials or OAuth tokens